DoldererFelix/myProjectFiles/for_references/README.md

-# to_KI_decentralized
+# for_references

-These projectfiles are a reference for my work.
+These projectfiles are a reference of my work.
 They are not encrypted and can be freely accessed.

 Info on each of the projects: